BGC Group Inc (BGC) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-BGC currently shorts hold a – ratio of the float.On January 05, 2024, the average trading volume of BGC was 2.57M shares.
+BGC currently shorts hold a – ratio of the float.The average trading volume of BGC on January 10, 2024 was 2.56M shares.

 BGC’s Market Performance

-The stock of BGC Group Inc (BGC) has seen a -2.78% decrease in the past week, with a 1.53% rise in the past month, and a 25.71% gain in the past quarter.
-The volatility ratio for the week is 3.81%, and the volatility levels for the past 30 days are at 3.35% for BGC.
-The simple moving average for the last 20 days is 1.68% for BGC stock, with a simple moving average of 27.45% for the last 200 days.
+The stock of BGC Group Inc (BGC) has seen a -4.44% decrease in the past week, with a 7.06% rise in the past month, and a 15.40% gain in the past quarter.
+The volatility ratio for the week is 2.89%, and the volatility levels for the past 30 days are at 3.31% for BGC.
+The simple moving average for the past 20 days is 1.11% for BGC’s stock, with a 27.27% simple moving average for the past 200 days.

 Stock Fundamentals for BGC